Jawan (film)

-Jawan is a 2023 Indian Hindi-language action thriller film co-written and directed by Atlee (in his Hindi film debut).
-It is produced by Gauri Khan and Gaurav Verma under Red Chillies Entertainment.
-The film stars Shah Rukh Khan in a dual role as lookalike father and son alongside Nayanthara (in her Hindi film debut) and Vijay Sethupathi.
-In the film, Azad, the jailer of a woman's prison, is a vigilante who recruits inmates and commits acts that shed light on corruption in India.
+Jawan is a 2023 Indian Hindi-language action thriller film co-written and directed by Atlee in his Hindi film debut, and produced by Gauri Khan under Red Chillies Entertainment.
+It stars Shah Rukh Khan in a dual role alongside Vijay Sethupathi, Nayanthara, Deepika Padukone, Priyamani, Sanya Malhotra, and Sunil Grover.
+In the film, a vigilante recruits inmates and commits acts that shed light on corruption in India.

-Principal photography commenced in September 2021 with filming taking place in Pune, Mumbai, Goregaon, Hyderabad, Chennai, Rajasthan and Aurangabad.
-The film's soundtrack and musical score were composed by Anirudh Ravichander, with cinematography by G. K. Vishnu and editing by Ruben.
-A few scenes were simultaneously re-shot for the Tamil version of the film, particularly Khan's appearance in the song "Zinda Banda" ("Vandha Edam" in Tamil), Sethupathi's portions and scenes featuring Yogi Babu.
+Principal photography began in September 2021, and took place in Pune, Mumbai, Goregaon, Hyderabad, Chennai, Rajasthan, and Aurangabad.
+The soundtrack and film score were composed by Anirudh Ravichander, with the cinematography and editing handled by G. K. Vishnu and Ruben respectively.
+Some portions of the film were simultaneously reshot for the Tamil version, particularly Khan's appearance in the song "Zinda Banda" ("Vandha Edam" in Tamil), Sethupathi's portions and scenes featuring Yogi Babu.

-Jawan was initially planned for release on 2 June 2023, but was postponed due to unfinished post-production work.
-It was theatrically released on 7 September 2023 in standard, IMAX, 4DX and other premium formats, coinciding with Janmashtami.
-Jawan received acclaim from critics who praised its cast performances, direction, action sequences, musical score, story, and cinematography.
-The film set several box-office records for a Hindi film, overtaking those set by Khan's previous release Pathaan (2023).
-Grossing over ₹1148.32 crore, it emerged as the highest-grossing Indian film of 2023, the second highest-grossing Hindi film and the sixth highest-grossing Indian film.
+Jawan was theatrically released on 7 September 2023 in standard, IMAX, and 4DX, coinciding with Janmashtami, and received positive reviews from critics with praise towards the cast performances, direction, action sequences, soundtrack, and cinematography.
+The film grossed over ₹1100 crore at the box-office, becoming the highest-grossing Indian film of 2023.
+As of March 2026, it ranks as the eighth highest-grossing Indian film of all time.

 At the 69th Filmfare Awards, the film received 14 nominations, including Best Film and Best Director.
-At the 71st National Film Awards, the film won 2 awards: Best Actor in a Leading Role (Khan) and Best Female Playback Singer (Shilpa Rao for "Chaleya").
+At the 71st National Film Awards, the film won two awards: Best Actor in a Leading Role (Khan) and Best Female Playback Singer (Shilpa Rao for "Chaleya").